DevExpress-Examples/XAF_generate-a-sequential-number-for-a-persistent-object-within-a-database-transaction/Readme.md

    }
    ```

-2. To specify the property's value should be obtained from the database field after the business object has been saved, add the following code to the DbContext's `OnModelCreating` method implementation:
+2. Add the following code to the DbContext's `OnModelCreating` method implementation so that the generated values are always displayed in the UI right after the object has been saved:

    ```cs
    public class GenerateUserFriendlyIdEFCoreDbContext : DbContext {